 “What a grump,” I thought, “With all these people applauding us, he’s punishing me for surviving!
 How insensitive!”
 Joan and I turned, climbed over the rope that partitioned off the building, and limped our way down the street to the BMT subway so we could get back to Brooklyn.

-If you enjoy this blog, consider buying my ebook: You Fly Like a Woman for under a dollar at Amazon.
+If you enjoy this blog, consider buying my ebook: You Fly Like a Woman at Amazon.